ProjectDVN/dvn/README.md

 * Lots of game configurations and customization
 * Flexible and dynamic *"game scripting"* for creative story creation
 * Native compilation
-* Visual novel features like characters, diagloues, options, animations, music, sound effects etc-
+* Visual novel features like characters, dialogues, options, animations, music, sound effects etc-
 * And much more ...

 ### Building